algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 // Same as above, but dedicated method call for convenience const localNetDispenserAccount = await kmdAccountManager.getLocalNetDispenserAccount()
 // Idempotently get (if exists) or create (if it doesn't exist yet) an account by name using KMD
-// if creating it then fund it with 2 Algos from the default dispenser account const newAccount = await kmdAccountManager.getOrCreateWalletAccount('account1', (2).algos())
+// if creating it then fund it with 2 ALGO from the default dispenser account const newAccount = await kmdAccountManager.getOrCreateWalletAccount('account1', (2).algos())
 // This will return the same account as above since the name matches const existingAccount = await kmdAccountManager.getOrCreateWalletAccount('account1')